the-evolver/AirBnBee/README.md

 - POST and DELETE route handling in route handlers (app/api)
 - Fetching data in server-side React components by directly accessing the database (WITHOUT API)
 - Handling files like error.tsx and loading.tsx, which are new Next 13 templating files for unified loading and error handling
-- Handling relations between server and child components
+- Handling relations between server and child components.

+By leveraging technologies such as React, Next.js, Tailwind CSS, Prisma, MongoDB, and NextAuth, AirBnBee aims to create a buzzing and immersive experience for all users, ensuring a memorable and sweet journey in the world of accommodations.

 ## Installation